alvarormr/metycle-movie-challenge/README.md

 Clone the repository:
 git clone <repository_url>

+Conclusion

+This challenge demonstrated the ability to work with relational databases, perform SQL queries, and visualize data insights effectively.
+The entire workflow, from data import to analysis and visualization, was completed using PostgreSQL and Python.

 Launch a PostgreSQL container: docker run --name postgres_db -e POSTGRES_PASSWORD=postgres -p 5432:5432 -d postgres